 It’s election season.
 And Power Poll has put out its feelers.

 We surveyed statewide this time around.
-For you Knoxville Power Poll members, here are the conclusions we can draw from your responses:
+For you Memphis Power Poll members, here are the conclusions we can draw from your responses:

-• Knoxville Power Poll members do not favor elimination of the Electoral College and electing presidents instead by national popular vote.
+• Memphis Power Poll members favor elimination of the Electoral College and electing presidents instead by national popular vote.

-• Knoxville members expect Russia will interfere in the upcoming presidential election but think we are better prepared this time around and Russia’s efforts will have no effect.
+• Memphis members expect Russia will interfere in the upcoming presidential election but think we are better prepared this time around and Russia’s efforts will have no effect.
+(Results on this question were close, with a slightly lower number predicting major problems.)

 Two Digital Features Making Life Easier for our Members